vercre/vc/docs/src/architecture/index.md

 # Architecture

-At its most simple, Vercre is a set of three top-level libraries that support developers in building Verifiable Credential-based applications.
+At its most simple, Credibil VC is a library that support developers in building Verifiable Credential-based applications.
 That is, applications that can issue, present, and verify credentials — all underpinned by OpenID for Verifiable Credential specifications.